 The surgeon and nurses will work closely with you to prepare you for the procedure.
-You will come to a preliminary examination and assessment, where you will be asked about your general condition and possibly. medication consumption or previous surgeries.
+You will come to a preliminary examination and assessment session, where you will be asked about your general condition and possibly medication consumption or previous surgeries.
 In some special cases, your surgeon may order specific tests, such as an ECG, x-ray, or blood tests.

 You will be asked to fast 8 hours before the intragastric procedure.

 WHAT YOU WILL GO THROUGH DURING THE PROCEDURE

 The procedure begins with you receiving local anesthetic spray in the throat and a relaxing intravenous medication.
 Subsequently, the nurse will insert a plastic ring between the teeth to keep your mouth open while protecting your teeth.
 Then the binoculars are passed through your mouth and down into your stomach.
 This is not painful and you will be able to breathe without problems.
 It may be necessary to blow air to get a better view in your stomach.
 This can also give a strange feeling and it can make you want to burp.
 The balloon is lowered into your abdomen and then the intragastric balloon is inflated with saline solution.
 Finally, the scope (binoculars) will be inserted into the abdomen one last time to double check whether the balloon is in the correct position and properly inflated.

 You will be able to return home within an hour but you MUST NOT drive a car or motorcycle for the rest of the day.

 The first 3-7 days after an intragastric balloon insertion, you may feel uncomfortable and have nausea.
 This will go over especially if you take the prescribed medication exactly according to our instructions.
 It is important to take the medicine before the onset of nausea.

 Along with the feasibility study, you will be instructed in dietary changes and exercise, which are crucial to the success of the treatment and your weight loss.